AndrewSRea/My_Learning_Port/JavaScript/JS_First_Steps/Troubleshooting_JS/README.md

 <hr>

 **Note**: This error didn't come up as soon as the page was loaded because this error occurred inside a function (inside the `checkGuess() { ... }` block).
-As you'll learn in more detail in our later [functions article](), <!-- link to JS_Building_Blocks / Functions --> code inside functions runs in a separate scope than code outside functions.
+As you'll learn in more detail in our later [functions article](https://github.com/AndrewSRea/My_Learning_Port/tree/main/JavaScript/JS_Building_Blocks/Functions#functions----reusable-blocks-of-code), code inside functions runs in a separate scope than code outside functions.
 In this case, the code was not run and the error was not thrown until the `checkGuess()` function was run by line 86.

 <hr>